PixInsight/PCL/README.md

 **PCLDIR**

 <dl><dd>
    PCL root directory.
 The value of this variable must be the full directory path where the PCL distribution has been installed on your computer.
-On FreeBSD, Linux and Mac OS X, this variable should normally be (assuming that you have installed PCL on a 'PCL' subdirectory of your home directory):
+On FreeBSD, Linux and macOS, this variable should normally be (assuming that you have installed PCL on a 'PCL' subdirectory of your home directory):
 </dd></dl>

 <dl><dd><dl><dd>